Keep our news free from ads and paywalls by making a donation to support our work!

 Most controversially, it will seek to “change [asylum] procedures so that they cannot be used in hybrid activities, while at the same time taking into account the humanitarian dimension of the situation on the Polish borders”.

-That is a reference to a crisis on the border with Belarus, where, since 2021, tens of thousands of migrants and refugees – mainly from Africa, Asia and the Middle East – have tried to cross with the encouragement and assistance of the Belarusian authorities.
+That is a reference to the crisis on the border with Belarus, where, since 2021, tens of thousands of migrants and refugees – mainly from Africa, Asia and the Middle East – have tried to cross with the encouragement and assistance of the Belarusian authorities.

 Both Poland and its EU partners have described that crisis as part of a “hybrid war” being waged against the West by Belarus and its ally Russia.